Key takeaways

 Try the Domain Name Value and Appraisal tool

-GoDaddy’s domain appraisal tool can help give a good starting point for what your domain is worth.
+GoDaddy’s domain value and appraisal tool can help give a good starting point for what your domain is worth.
 This tool uses an exclusive algorithm that combines machine learning with real-market sales data compiled from GoDaddy's 20+ years of experience in the domain space.

 Using that information, a domain owner considering selling may wish to immediately sell their domain name or treat the domain like an investment and hold it to see if its value rises in the future.
 Knowledge is power!